P403n1x87/austin/README.md

 austin-tui [OPTION...] command [ARG...]
 ~~~

 with the same command line as Austin.
+Please note that the `austin` binary
+should be available from within the `PATH` environment variable in order for the
+TUI to work.

 > The TUI is based on `python-curses`.
 The version included with the standard
 > Windows installations of Python is broken so it won't work out of the box.
 A